HakaiInstitute/kelp-o-matic/docs/python_lib.md

 ## Core Components

-The main components of the kelp-o-matic Python library are:
+The main components of the Habitat-Mapper Python library are:

 - **`ONNXModel`**: The core model class for running inference
 - **`ModelConfig`**: Configuration class for model settings